 Complete 3-day Hanoi Itinerary, Vietnam (Beginner Friendly Guide)

-This 3-day Hanoi itinerary covers the best of Vietnam’s capital, from French colonial architecture and ancient temples to local street food and cultural experiences.
+This 3 day Hanoi itinerary covers the best of Vietnam’s capital, from French colonial architecture and ancient temples to local street food and cultural experiences.

 Is Hanoi Safe at Night | Safety Tips for Women Traveling Alone in Hanoi

-Hanoi, the capital of Vietnam, offers a blend of old colonial French infrastructure, street food, and culture.
-If you have only 3 days and want to explore the soul of Hanoi, then creating the right itinerary should be your top priority.
+If you have only 3 days and want to explore the soul of Hanoi, then creating the right Hanoi itinerary should be your top priority.

 Day 1: Old Quarter, Culture and Local Flavour